kernelmachine/kernelmachine.github.io.archive/_posts/2016-02-15-Internet-Scale-Data-Science.md

 ### IPv4 Fragmentation

 We gathered historical data on the mapping between IP addresses and ASes from 2007 to 2015 to generate a longitudinal map of IPv4.
 This map clearly suggested that IPv4 has been fragmenting.
 Since 2005, the total number of ASes has been growing about 70% per year.
 During the same period, there has been a rise in the number of small ASes and a decline in the number of large ones.
-These results make sense given that growth in IPv4 access requires the reallocation of existing address space, due to the fact that  IPv4 address space is finite and exhausted.
+These results make sense given that IPV4 address space is finite and has been exhausted.
+This means that growth in IPv4 access requires the reallocation of existing address space into smaller and smaller blocks.

 ![IPv4 fragmentation](http://pegasos1.github.io/public/20160215/fig2.png)